-#1.
-Cleanse Your Asset Data
+1. Cleanse Your Asset Data

 There are six things you can do to manage your data more effectively and get more out of your asset management software.

 Asset locations, asset types and asset descriptions typically hold dynamic information.
 It is a good idea to review them once every 12 to 16 weeks.
-Also contact information (salutations, email addresses and phone numbers) can be cleaned frequently to get the most out of your asset management solution.
+Also, contact information (salutations, email addresses and phone numbers) can be cleaned frequently to get the most out of your asset management solution.

 For any type of asset management software data duplication is a big risk.
 The best way to beat duplication is to have strong rules for file format and naming conventions.
-More Importantly, it is vital to communicate the naming convention with your team (frequently).
+More importantly, it is vital to communicate the naming convention with your team (frequently).
 For example; Industrial Milling Machine and Ind Milling Machine, Tracking Management Device or Tracking Mgmt Device ….
 You get the idea.

 Duplication can happen easily because there are many ways to enter data.
 In case you do not have a naming convention yet then it is a good time to start putting up your ideas.
-(An interim quick fix solution is to export your data in excel, get rid of duplicates and import it back in your asset management solution).
+(An interim quick-fix solution is to export your data in excel, get rid of duplicates and import it back in your asset management solution).

 Your number of software users can influence the level of data accuracy.
-More users typically leads to weak data accuracy levels.
+More users typically lead to weak data accuracy levels.
 For big organisations, the software should be set-up to enter data in only one way.
 Agree on data entry principles and configure the software to take data in one format or convention.

-Sometimes you need to know long term asset trends, for example ‘Asset Service Quality By Location’ for the last 10 years or ‘Asset Utilisation’ over the last 5 years.
+Sometimes you need to know long term asset trends, for example, ‘Asset Service Quality By Location’ for the last 10 years or ‘Asset Utilisation’ over the last 5 years.
 The best way to manage historic or changed data is to make them obsolete.

-Asset images need to be updated frequently (use your smartphone to take new photos and keep them updated)
+Asset images need to be updated frequently (use your smartphone to take new photos and keep them updated).

 Don’t assume your IT is doing it!
-While they may be backing up the entire server it is good to double check if your asset management software data is backed-up frequently.
-(Your data becomes more important than the software so don’t assume anything)
+While they may be backing up the entire server it is good to double-check if your asset management software data is backed-up frequently (your data becomes more important than the software so don’t assume anything).

-#2.
-Manage Your Software Fields
+2. Manage Your Software Fields

-With most modern asset management solutions field names can be changed with administrator rights.
+With most modern asset management solutions, field names can be changed with administrator rights.
 Field names also drive reporting so ensure overall consensus before making field name changes.
 Depending on your business, ‘Maintenance Task’ can be changed to ‘Next Service’ or ‘Asset Custodian’ can be changed to ‘Asset Owner’.